-- full British birth certificate with evidence that either of your parents were British or settled in the UK at the time of your birth e.g. their full British birth certificate, valid British passport from the time of your birth or their naturalisation certificate (If you were born in the UK AFTER 1st January 1983)
+- full British birth certificate with evidence that either of your parents were British or settled in the UK at the time of your birth (full British birth certificate, valid British passport from the time of your birth or their naturalisation certificate, if you were born in the UK after 1 January 1983)

 - biometric residence card or permit

-The registrar also needs proof of your address, for example a:
+The registrar also needs proof of your address, for example:

-- gas, water or electricity bill from the last 3 months
+- an original gas, water or electricity bill from the last 3 months

-- bank or building society statement from the last month
+- an original bank or building society statement from the last month

 - council tax bill from the last 12 months